bitcoin/bitcoin/doc/descriptors.md

   - [WIF](https://en.bitcoin.it/wiki/Wallet_import_format) encoded private keys may be specified instead of the corresponding public key, with the same meaning.
   - `xpub` encoded extended public key or `xprv` encoded extended private key (as defined in [BIP 32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)).
     - Followed by zero or more `/NUM` unhardened and `/NUM'` hardened BIP32 derivation steps.
+      - No more than one of these derivation steps may be of the form `<NUM;NUM>` (including hardened indicators with either or both `NUM`).
+If such specifiers are included, the descriptor will be parsed as two descriptors where the first descriptor uses all of the first `NUM` in the pair, and the second descriptor uses the second `NUM` in the pair for all `KEY` expressions.
     - Optionally followed by a single `/*` or `/*'` final step to denote all (direct) unhardened or hardened children.
     - The usage of hardened derivation steps requires providing the private key.